dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-The images I am using are photos focusing on my theme of reflection, I have chosen to use the reflection of light and the reflection of light off the wet ground.
-I will be focusing on making the light look better and making a solid image without white patches in the final images.
+I have added a custom mask to the images and have chosen to further develop the images with focusing on the origin of the light and not the reflection of the light.
+I believe this with look better and show my ideas with more clarity.
+Showing how light spreads in the reflections.
+Currently both sets of pixels Masked and unMasked are both the same shape but I shall be changing them to help distinguish between the two types.